 - Prep: Preheat the oven to 450.
 Line a baking sheet with parchment paper

 - Tomatoes: Cut the tomatoes in half.
 In a medium-sized bowl, toss the tomatoes with olive oil, balsamic vinegar salt, garlic, and thyme.
-Place the tomatoes seed side up on the baking sheet.
+Place seed side up on the baking sheet.
 Sprinkle with sea salt.2 pounds (907g) tomatoes, small to medium size, 2 tablespoons (28g) olive oil, for drizzling, 1 tablespoon (16g) balsamic vinegar, 1 teaspoon (6g) salt, 5 cloves (15g) garlic, minced, 1 teaspoon (2g) herb of choice

 - Cook: Roast the tomatoes for 20 minutes or until they start to brown.
 Remove from the oven and season with additional salt if desired.
 Check the tomatoes frequently, as they can go from perfect to burnt very quickly.